 Bon Appétit is very grateful to Glaum Egg Ranch, Niman Ranch, Mary’s Ranch, Oregon Country Beef, Pure Country Pork (read blog post), Rain Crow Ranch (watch video), Stiebrs Farms (read blog post), Sun Fed Beef, White Oak Pastures, Wilcox Farms, and many others for helping us reach our goal.

 “We believe in delivering on our promises, reporting on our challenges, and in continually striving to seek out the most ethical, socially and environmentally responsible food we can manage as a company our size,” said Chief Strategy and Brand Officer Maisie Ganzler, who oversees Bon Appétit Management Company’s purchasing efforts and its sustainability commitments, among other areas.

 The next such challenge is already under way.
 Liquid and cage-free eggs and ground beef make up the bulk of that 25% figure.
 In partnership with GAP, Bon Appétit has committed to transforming the welfare of the millions of broiler chickens within its supply chain.
-By 2024, all of Bon Appétit’s broiler chickens will be certified under GAP’s 5-Step Animal Welfare Rating program, including the use of approved genetics for slower-growing, more humane strains of chicken.
+Through this initiative, all of Bon Appétit’s broiler chickens will be certified under GAP’s 5-Step Animal Welfare Rating program, including the use of approved genetics for slower-growing, more humane strains of chicken.